-A few states have taken serious steps toward universal health care coverage, most notably Minnesota, Massachusetts and Connecticut, with recent examples being the Massachusetts 2006 Health Reform Statute and Connecticut’s SustiNet plan to provide quality, affordable health care to state residents.
+A few states took serious steps toward universal health care coverage prior to nationwide health reform, most notably Minnesota, Massachusetts and Connecticut.
+Examples being the Massachusetts 2006 Health Reform Statute and Connecticut’s SustiNet plan to provide quality, affordable health care to state residents.

 Understanding HIPAA Privacy